djm4556/ustores_solver/README.md

 After entering a valid serial number, the program will start asking for rotations, which must be entered in the order they occur.
 A pause denotes the end of the rotation sequence, meaning the first rotation comes after the pause and the last one comes before the pause.
+Without advanced optical detection, there is no way to automatically detect rotations, so it is up to the defuser to figure out which rotations are being used on the module.

 **Combined Rotations**
 Sometimes, two or three rotations will happen at once, appearing as one big complex